aandrukhovich/BSU-Theory-of-Algorithms/README.md

-# TA
-Theory of Algorithms
+Unstructured .cpp solutions of some algo tasks from Theory of Algorithms course in Belarussian State University.